← Back to ResourcesPet Insurance Guide

 The “I'll Just Save the Money” Trap

-A common owner pitch: “I'll put $200 a month in a savings account instead of paying insurance.”
-Run the numbers carefully before going that route.
+A common owner pitch: “I'll put aside money each month in a savings account instead of paying insurance.”
+Run the numbers carefully before going that route, because the math for this breed has a timing problem most owners underestimate.

-Self-insurance only works for high-net-worth owners with $30,000+ already set aside before the dog comes home, who would not feel a $20,000 vet bill.
+Self-insurance only works for owners with significant emergency funds already set aside before the dog comes home, who would not feel a large vet bill.
 For everyone else, traditional insurance is the safer bet for this breed.
+Talk to a Calgary insurance broker about current premiums so you can compare against your actual savings rate.

 The Correct Enrollment Timeline